satyam126/gw2-docs/README.md

 # Orders
+This change will expose the orders.
+This will allow us to do the following:
+- view interactions/channels with gadgets
+- view dodges from other players
+- view accurate skill start times

 The notify table you called ```IAgentCharNotifyVftable__``` contains the function ```BeginOrder```.
 The ```BeginOrder``` function adds "orders" to a list.
 This list can be found at ```rcx + 0x28```.